Theming

 - Breakpoint: Individual breakpoint overrides theme breakpoint

-- Component Styles: Individual component styles are merged with theme styles, with individual styles taking precedence
+- Global Styles: Individual global styles are merged with theme global styles, with individual properties taking precedence for matching keys